-Demonstrate ability to document findings in patient record COMMUNICATE
+Document findings in patient record

 Demonstrate the cognitive knowledge required to function as a respiratory therapist in the intensive care setting

 Course description

 Prerequisites: RET 2874L with a grade of "C" or better Corequisites: RET 2295 This is the third of four courses of supervised clinical practice at an affiliated hospital.
 Areas of concentration in this critical care clinical course include arterial blood gasses, mechanical ventilation, ventilation monitoring, hemodynamic monitoring, chest X-ray evaluation, intra-aortic balloon pump management, chest tube drainage, and airway management.